MITLISP/dotfiles/README.markdown

 which sets up a few paths that'll be different on your particular machine.

-You'll also want to change `git/gitconfig.symlink`, which will set you up as committing as Zach Holman.
+You'll also want to change `git/gitconfig.symlink`, which will set you up as committing as Jesse Wolgamott.
 You probably don't want that.

 ## topical